masonelmore/esi/docs/UniverseApi.md

 > []PostUniverseNames200Ok PostUniverseNames(ctx, ids, optional)
 Get names and categories for a set of ID's

 Resolve a set of IDs to names and categories.
-Supported ID's for resolving are: Characters, Corporations, Alliances, Stations, Solar Systems, Constellations, Regions, Types.  --- Alternate route: `/dev/universe/names/`  Alternate route: `/v2/universe/names/`
+Supported ID's for resolving are: Characters, Corporations, Alliances, Stations, Solar Systems, Constellations, Regions, Types.  ---

 ### Required Parameters